After configuring your scan targets, you are ready to launch scans for web and network vulnerabilities. This can be done as follows:

 - Finally, click on the ‘Launch Scan’ button to have your scan(s) queued.
 You will be taken to the All Scans list, which allows you to monitor the progress of the scans requested.

 - Scans can only be initiated against your scan targets after they have been verified.
 Check the Verifying Scan Target Ownership section in Configuring Scan Targets.
 We might need to contact you to perform further verification.

 - It is recommended to launch both web and network scans against a website.

 - Some scans, especially those performed on large websites may take a long time to complete.
 You will be notified by email when the scan has finished.

 - All our scans are launched from ‘scanners.acunetix.com’.
 It is recommended that you whitelist this host on your firewall.
-If this is not done, your firewall might block all the connections made by Acunetix OVS, invalidating the scans.
+If this is not done, your firewall might block all the connections made by Acunetix Online, invalidating the scans.

-- If you launch multiple scans against the same scan target at the same time, Acunetix OVS will queue the scans so that only one scan is executed at a time.
+- If you launch multiple scans against the same scan target at the same time, Acunetix Online will queue the scans so that only one scan is executed at a time.
 This is done to prevent overloading the scanned server with requests.

-A Scanning Profile is a logical grouping of checks that Acunetix OVS performs to scan for a specific category of vulnerabilities (such as Cross-Site Scripting, SQL Injection, CSRF, etc.).
+A Scanning Profile is a logical grouping of checks that Acunetix Online performs to scan for a specific category of vulnerabilities (such as Cross-Site Scripting, SQL Injection, CSRF, etc.).
 Below is a list of scanning profiles with a short description about each:

 Web Scanning Profiles